Adnan Faruque

-Syed Adnan Faruque (সৈয়দ আদনান ফারুক; born 24 October 1979), also known as Hillol, is a Bangladeshi model, actor, presenter and YouTuber.
+Syed Adnan Faruque (সৈয়দ আদনান ফারুক; born 24 October 1979), also known as Hillol, is a Bangladeshi YouTuber and actor.
 He made his film debut in Chorabali in 2012.
 He has starred in several drama serials including Mukhosh Manush, Highway, Three Comrades, Terminal, and No Problem.
 His YouTube channels focus on food and travel vlogs.

 Early life

 Faruque was born on 24 October 1979 to a Bengali Muslim family in Sylhet, Bangladesh.
 His father later moved to Khulna with family for government service.
 His theater life began in 1995 through "Desh Natok".

 Career

 He played in theater early in his career.
 He began his acting career by appearing in Chorabali.
 Later he starred in another film called Hello Amit.